mohammedmurshidkk/x-photo-editor/README.md

 # X-Photo Editor: Open-Source AI Image Editor Code | Next.js, Convex, Clerk Full-Stack Learning Project

-## A CTO's Overview of a Modern Web Application

 This document provides a comprehensive technical overview of the X-Photo Editor, an AI-powered image editing platform.
 Originally conceived as a hands-on learning project inspired by a content creator, it serves as a practical demonstration of integrating cutting-edge web technologies to build a real-time, interactive, and scalable application.
 It is designed to be an open-source resource for students and developers looking to understand modern full-stack development practices.

 ## 🚀 Key Features